Major airlines are avoiding Pakistan’s airspace as tensions with India simmer following tourist massacre

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Vedika Sud, Sophia Saifi, Max Saltman, Esha Mitra, Aishwarya S. Iyer and Azaz Syed contributed reporting
+CNN’s Vedika Sud, Sophia Saifi, Max Saltman, Esha Mitra, Aishwarya S. Iyer, Azaz Syed, and Avery Schmitz contributed reporting.